johnwilmes/kgenealogic/README.md

 Having formed this graph at a particular node of the tree, we consider seeds listed in the clustering configuration in the maternal or paternal branches of the node.
-For each connected component of the graph, if there is at least one seed present in the component, we find an approximate minimum cut separating the maternal and paternal seeds.
-Specifically, we use the minimum cut compatible with the vertex ordering of the non-seeds given by the principal eigenvalue.
+For each connected component of the graph, if there is at least one seed present in the component, we find an approximate minimum cut separating the maternal and paternal seeds using a greedy algorithm.
 If there are only, e.g., maternal seeds present and no negative weights (from imputed negative triangulations), then the entire component will be classified as maternal.